 HMRC Mileage Rates 2026/27: How to Claim Every Mile

-Quick answer: 45p per mile for the first 10,000 business miles, then 25p.
-These are Approved Mileage Allowance Payments (AMAP) rates.
-They haven't changed since 2012.
+Quick answer: 55p per mile for the first 10,000 business miles, then 25p.
+These are Approved Mileage Allowance Payments (AMAP) rates, set by HMRC for self-employed sole traders.

 Current HMRC mileage rates (2026/27)